EvilUser10/WeatherApp/README.md

-# NodeWeatherApp
+# WeatherApp
-Weather App is a Node.js application that allows you to check the weather forecast.
+WeatherApp is a Node.js application that allows you to check the weather forecast.
 This application utilizes the OpenWeather API to fetch updated weather conditions for various locations.

 ## Description

-NodeWeatherApp is a Node.js application that allows you to check the weather forecast.
+WeatherApp is a Node.js application that allows you to check the weather forecast.
 This application utilizes the Weather Forecast API to fetch updated weather conditions for various locations.

 ![imagen](https://github.com/EvilUser10/NodeWeatherApp/assets/108999274/75d3aadd-78dc-4d3a-bd27-429beb8ae56e)